revantteotia/clip-training/README.md

 ### Zero-shot evaluation on vision datasets + observations :
 For evaluation results and instructions on how to run eval code, check this : [Observations and Eval results](/zero_shot_eval_output/coco_trained_clip_observations.md)

-## TODO
-- [x] Code to train CLIP on MS-COCO Captions
-- [ ] Code to train on Conceptual captions
-- [ ] Code to train on OpenImages
-- [ ] Docker image to setup environment